-When we buy an asset and expect the costs increase in order to sell for a profit, we open a long position.
+When we buy an asset and expect the costs increase to sell for a profit, we open a long position.

-When we sell an asset and expect the costs decrease in order to buy for a profit, we open a short position.
+When we sell an asset and expect the costs decrease to buy for a profit, we open a short position.

 What is the best way to sell and buy forex?

-This is the most popular newcomer’s question in the first lesson.
-Yes, this is possible in the trading world.
+This is the most popular newcomer’s question.
+Yes, it is possible in the strange world of financial instruments.
 I see two ways to quickly explain this phenomenon to a newcomer:

-- It’s important that you learn to think not in “buy” and “sell” terms, but “opened a long position” and “opened a short position.”
+- You must learn to think not in “buy” and “sell” terms, but “opened a long position” and “opened a short position”.
 Read the definitions above three times and commit them to memory.